eclipse-platform/eclipse.platform.ui/docs/Provisional_API_Guidelines.md

 Technically, a provisional API can change arbitrarily or be removed at any time without notice.
 Clients in the greater community who are consuming Eclipse milestone and integration builds cannot make any assumptions about the state of any provisional API between any two non-release builds.
-However, committers have a shared responsibility to ensure [Eclipse Project](/Eclipse_Project "Eclipse Project") integration builds are not broken due to changes in provisional APIs.
+However, committers have a shared responsibility to ensure that integration builds are not broken due to changes in provisional APIs.
 Known clients of the provisional API within the SDK should be given fair warning and a chance to react before breaking changes are made.
 As a courtesy to the community, and to minimize the risk of build failures, it is useful to deprecate provisional APIs slated for change or removal in at least one integration build before making the change.
 Although not required, adding such a temporary tag can ease the transition for early adopters of the API: